+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 How Many Gorilla Permits Are Available in Uganda?

-They’re about 160 gorilla permits available in Uganda every day.
-Uganda Bwindi Impenetrable National Park is home to 19 habituated Mountain gorilla families while Mgahinga Gorilla National Park.
+There are about 160 gorilla permits available in Uganda every day.
+Uganda’s Bwindi Impenetrable National Park is home to 19 habituated mountain gorilla families, while Mgahinga Gorilla National Park.

-You’re advised to book your gorilla permits (gorilla permit) in advance as they are limited.
+You’re advised to book your gorilla permits in advance, as they are limited.
 Only 8 visitors are allowed to visit a gorilla group per day!

 In Uganda, there’re no discounted gorilla permits.
-You can inquire from your travel agent for more about discounted gorilla permits.
+You can inquire with your travel agent for more information about discounted gorilla permits.

-Most travelers planning to go to gorilla trekking holidays in Uganda book their gorilla permits through tour operators.
-You’re advised to use a dependable company!
+Most travelers planning to go on gorilla trekking holidays in Uganda book their gorilla permits through tour operators.
+You’re advised to use a reliable company!

-Using a travel agent to organize your trip saves you the booking hustles, especially in the peak season.
+Using a travel agent to organize your trip saves you the booking hustle, especially in the peak season.

 Remember, there are no discounted gorilla permits in Uganda.

-Most travelers wonder how much does it cost to see gorillas in Uganda!
+Most travelers wonder how much does it costs to see gorillas in Uganda!
 You should note that there’s no fixed price for Mountain gorilla trekking tours in Uganda.

 This is because of numerous factors that influence the gorilla safari cost in Uganda and these include: